When an employee steps out of line, it’s important to issue them a formal warning. This formalises the situation and protects you as the employer.

 We’ve outlined the steps for a more informal process in an earlier blog.
 But sometimes you have to take the next step and move on to something more serious like an official warning letter.

 2. Determine your tone

-Have a think about the tone and reasons for your letter.
-By understanding your own intentions, you’ll be able to get your point across clearer.
-Do you want to improve your employee’s behavior?
-Or are you documenting reasons for their eventual termination?
-Y
+Have a think about the tone and reasons for your employee warning letter.
+By understanding your own intentions, you’ll be able to get your point across more clearly.

-our tone can also influence how the letter will be received.
+Your tone can also influence how employee warning letters will be received.
 If you let anger or personal bias come through, your employee may react by withdrawing rather than improving.

-There are certain guidelines you need to follow when structuring a formal warning letter.
-There are a variety of templates you can find online but there are three key components you need to include.
+There are certain guidelines you need to follow when structuring a formal employee warning letter.
+There are a variety of templates you can find online, but there are three key components you need to include.

 When delivering an official warning letter, it’s best to do so during a meeting with the employee.
 You should let the employee know what the meeting is about so they can prepare and offer them the opportunity to have a support person present.

-7. Ask the employee to sign the letter
+7. Ask the employee to sign off on the warning letter

 8. Keep everything on record